 Everyone should be patient and wait for his or her turn in line.
 However, I need to go to the front because I am late for an appointment.

 This is assuming that one part of something has to be applied to all, or other, parts of it.

 Duke University has the best basketball player in the NCAA, therefore they will win the tournament this year.

 11. Fallacy of Fallacies

 Just because there is a fallacy doesn’t mean it is wrong.

-An argument can still have a fallacy, but if it is valid then it will be considered as true for that particular stimulus/question on the LSAT
+A valid argument can still have a fallacy.
+If it is valid then it will be considered as true for that particular stimulus/question on the LSAT

 Next LSAT: October 09